Merriam-Webster Online Dictionary

 SYNONIMS:

-etiquette, form, mores, proprieties
+etiquette, form, mores, proprietiesRELATED WORDS:

-amenities, civilities, pleasantries; bearing, demeanor, deportment, mien; courtesy, decorum, mannerliness, politeness; formalities, protocol, rules; air, attitude, carriage, poise, polish, pose, posture, presence; custom, habit, pattern, practice ( practise), trick, way, wont; convention, fashion, mode, style
+amenities, civilities, pleasantries; bearing, demeanor, deportment, mien; courtesy, decorum, mannerliness, politeness; formalities, protocol, rules; air, attitude, carriage, poise, polish, pose, posture, presence; custom, habit, pattern, practice ( practise), trick, way, wont; convention, fashion, mode, style4.

 a state of being or fitness